RELEASE255/ML01_project/CONTRIBUTING.md

 * If not, open a new issue.
 Include your firmware version, a clear description of the bug, and steps to reproduce it.

 ### Suggesting Enhancements
-* We welcome new LED animation modes or web interface improvements!
+* We welcome new LED animation modes or web interface improvements.
 * Open an issue first to discuss the idea before starting the development.

 ### Pull Requests (Code)